What is the Board of Registered Nursing?

 Remember, the most effective complaints contain first-hand, verifiable information with dates, times, and specific evidence.
 Anonymous complaints are reviewed, but may be impossible to pursue without evidence of the alleged behavior or actions.

-How long does the
+How long does the complaint process take?

 The investigation and legal process may take an extended period of time depending on the complexity of the case.
 Complaints about conduct that places the public at risk receive the highest priority.